livekit/livekit-recorder/web/README.md

 ## Using our templates

 We currently have 4 templates available - `speaker-light`, `speaker-dark`, `grid-light`, and `grid-dark`.
-The `speaker` templates will show the current active speaker taking up most of the screen, with other participants in a side bar.
+The `speaker` templates will show the current active speaker taking up most of the screen, with other participants in the side bar.
 The `grid` templates will show a 1x1, 2x2, or 3x3 grid for up to 1, 4, or 9 participants respectively.

 Our templates are deployed at https://recorder.livekit.io.